 Many of these oils may be used in cooking, but not all oils are food grade.
 Always check the recommended usage before consuming carrier oils.

 Quality of carrier oils

 When it comes to selecting the best quality oils, cheap is not always the best Quality oils are pricey, so buy the highest quality you can afford.
 Choose cold-pressed and unrefined carrier oils.
 This means the oil is not heated during extraction and not refined, which is a higher quality oil.

 Which carrier oils are good for acne-prone skin

-Comedogenic rating basically tells what is the likelihood for a specific oil to clog pores.
-Given on a scale of 0-5, a lower rating means less likelihood of that oil clogging while higher means there is a very high chance of it clogging pores.
+Comedogenic rating basically tells the likelihood of specific oil clogging pores.
+Given on a scale of 0-5, a lower rating means less likelihood of that oil clogging while a higher means there is a very high chance of it clogging pores.

 0 – Not likely to clog pores

 1- Low chances of clogging pores

 2- Moderately Low.
 These oils may or not clog pores

 5- High chances of clogging pores.